drakkan/sftpgo/docs/rest-api.md

 - view and start quota scans
 - view defender
 - manage defender
+- manage API keys
 - manage system
 - manage admins

 You can also restrict administrator access based on the source IP address.
 If you are running SFTPGo behind a reverse proxy you need to allow both the proxy IP address and the real client IP.

+As alternative authentication method you can use API keys.
+API keys are mainly designed for machine-to-machine communications and a static API key is intrinsically less secure than a short lived JWT token.
+To generate API keys you first need to get a JWT token and then you can use the `/api/v2/apikeys` endpoint to manage your API keys.

+The API keys allow the impersonation of users and administrators, using the API keys you inherit the permissions of the associated user/admin.

+The user/admin association can be:

+- static, a user/admin is explictly associated to the API key
+- dynamic, the API key has no user/admin associated, you need to add ".username" at the end of the key to specificy the user/admin to impersonate.
+For example if your API key is `6ajKLwswLccVBGpZGv596G.ySAXc8vtp9hMiwAuaLtzof` and you want to impersonate the admin with username `myadmin` you have to use `6ajKLwswLccVBGpZGv596G.ySAXc8vtp9hMiwAuaLtzof.myadmin` as API key.

+The API key scope defines if the API key can impersonate users or admins.
+Before you can impersonate a user/admin you have to set `allow_api_key_auth` at user/admin level.
+Each user/admin can always revoke this permission.

+The generated API key is returned in the response body when you create a new API key object.
+It is not stored as plain text, you need to save it after the initial creation, there is no way to display the API key as plain text after the initial creation.

+API keys are not allowed for the following REST APIs:

+- manage API keys itself.
+You cannot create, update, delete, enumerate API keys if you are logged in with an API key
+- change password or public keys for the associated user
+- update the impersonated admin

+Please keep in mind that using an API key not associated with any administrator it is still possible to create a new administrator, with full permissions, and then impersonate it: be careful if you share unassociated API keys with third parties and with the `manage adminis` permission granted, they will basically allow full access, the only restriction is that the impersonated admin cannot be modified.

 The OpenAPI 3 schema for the exposed API can be found inside the source tree: [openapi.yaml](../httpd/schema/openapi.yaml "OpenAPI 3 specs").
 If you want to render the schema without importing it manually, you can explore it on [Stoplight](https://sftpgo.stoplight.io/docs/sftpgo/openapi.yaml).